-Ye s No N.A.
-0 0 o Have the carrier's representative and driver(s) been properly trained on the dangers of electricity, on loading and truck-to-truck transfers? o o o Is the transfer location off public roadways and away from ignition sources? o o o Are emergency means of communication available? o o 0 If gasoline is to be transferred, are the trucks located at least 7.5 m from each other? o o 0 Have the truck engines and the electrical systems been shut off, unless required to operate the pump? o o o Have the No Smoking signs and the orange traffic pylons been installed?
-0 o o Is at least a 20-lb. chemical fire extinguisher on hand? o o o Are the two tankers or the trailer and its tractor properly bonded to each other? o o o Is all the equipment properly grounded?
-0 0 O In the case of a middle distillate, will it be loaded in a compartment that last contained a middle distillate? o o o Will bottom loading take place, if possible and permitted by law? o o o Do the receiving compartments have the capacity to receive the product?
-In the case of top loading: o O O Is the receiving tanker equipped with a metal downspout that reaches the bottom of the receiving compartment? o o 0 Is the metal downspout secured mechanically or bonded to the receiving tanker? o o o Is the transfer hose secured mechanically or bonded to the downspout?
-OR AVIATION FUEL TRANSFERS: To preserve the quality of the product, please refer to es and draining & flushing chart.
-Name of Carri er: Receiving Tanker Number: Signature e: Transfer Location: Carrier R epres sentativ /e: Transfer Date:
+Yes No N.A. o o o Have the carrier's representative and driver(s) been properly trained on the dangers of electricity, on loading and truck-to-truck transfers? o o o Is the transfer location off public roadways and away from ignition sources? o o o Are emergency means of communication available? o o o If gasoline is to be transferred, are the trucks located at least 7.5 m from each other? o o o Have the truck engines and the electrical systems been shut off, unless required to operate the pump?
+O o o Have the No Smoking signs and the orange traffic pylons been installed? o o 0 Is at least a 20-lb. chemical fire extinguisher on hand? o o o Are the two tankers or the trailer and its tractor properly bonded to each other? o o o Is all the equipment properly grounded? o o o In the case of a middle distillate, will it be loaded in a compartment that last contained a middle distillate? o O o Will bottom loading take place, if possible and permitted by law? o o o Do the receiving compartments have the capacity to receive the product?
+In the case of top loading: o o O Is the receiving tanker equipped with a metal downspout that reaches the bottom of the receiving compartment? o o o Is the metal downspout secured mechanically or bonded to the receiving tanker?
+O o o Is the transfer hose secured mechanically or bonded to the downspout?
+OR AVIATION FUEL TRANSFERS: To preserve the quality of the product, please refer the sand draining & flushing chart.
+Name of Car rrier: Receiving Tanker Number: